federicofuentes/minimal-mistakes/_pages/index.md

 # About

 I currently hold an [H.C.
 Wang Assistant Professorship](https://math.cornell.edu/federico-fuentes) at the Department of Mathematics of Cornell University and have an active [NSF research grant](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2012658).
-I am seeking tenure-track positions in academia - during a pandemic.
+Starting mid-2021, I will join the faculty at the Computational Mathematics and Engineering Institute ([IMC](http://imc.uc.cl/)) in the Universidad Católica de Chile in Santiago.

 Before that, I received a Ph.D. in computational and applied mathematics from the [Oden Institute](https://www.oden.utexas.edu/) (formerly ICES) in The University of Texas at Austin, where I was supervised by [Professor Leszek Demkowicz](https://users.oden.utexas.edu/~leszek/).
 In 2017, I was a [Geophysical Fluid Dynamics fellow](https://gfd.whoi.edu/) at the Woods Hole Oceanographic Institution (WHOI).